extraes/BW-Chaos/README.md

 - forceEnabledEffects: A list of effects that will be in the effect pool, regardless of whether or not they adhere to the other preferences.

 - forceDisabledEffects: A list of effects that will *never* be in the effect pool, regardless of whether or not they adhere to the other preferences.

+## ChaosConfig

+Some effects have configurable values.
+These values will be placed in ChaosConfig.cfg, but most can also be changed in BoneMenu.

+These values are intended to be inside certain ranges, however, and changing them too drastically may result in unintended behavior.

+These ranges are displayed above the value in a comment, looking like "# 0 to 1" or "# 0.125 to 2"

+If you don't see those comments, update MelonLoader.

+If there are some aspects of an effect you think should be configurable, feel free to tell me in the BW server.

+If you don't know what names line up to what effect, go into the Debug category in BoneMenu and select the option to dump the 'type' names for each effect, and then check the log.

 ## Questions